hujikolp1/rsa_keypair_generator/README.md

 # RSA Public and Private Encryption Key Pair Generator
-This TypsScript program will automatically generate pairs for you based on primes less than 149 Of course, you can increase the range of primes used but it will take up more computation time and energy.
-And your encryption pairs will be good to go
+This TypsScript program will automatically generate pairs for you based on primes less than 149.
+Of course, you can increase the range of primes used but it will take up more computation time and energy.
+To change this range of numbers go to ```/src/components/mainFunctions``` and increase or decrease the prime numbers in the file ```genPrimeArr.tsx```.
+Once your encryption pairs are good to go you can use then for encryption and decryption. <br>

 ![Generator](public/crypto1.png)